Shopify/checkout-sheet-kit-swift/README.md

 ShopifyCheckoutSheetKit.preload(checkout: checkoutURL)
 ```

 Setting enabled to `false` will cause all calls to the `preload` function to be ignored.
-This allows the appliaction to selectively toggle preloading behavior as a remote feature flag or dynamically in response to client conditions — e.g. when data saver functionality is enabled by the user.
+This allows the application to selectively toggle preloading behavior as a remote feature flag or dynamically in response to client conditions — e.g. when data saver functionality is enabled by the user.

 ```
 ShopifyCheckoutSheetKit.preloading.enabled = false